mateiz/incubator-spark/docs/configuration.md

   <td>spark.akka.heartbeat.interval</td>
   <td>1000</td>
   <td>
     This is set to a larger value to disable failure detector that comes inbuilt akka.
 It can be enabled again, if you plan to use this feature (Not recommended).
 A larger interval value in seconds reduces network overhead and a smaller value ( ~ 1 s) might be more informative for akka's failure detector.
-Tune this in combination of `spark.akka.heartbeat.pauses` and `spark.akka.failure-detector.threshold` if you need to.
+Tune this in combination of `spark.akka.heartbeat.pauses` and `spark.akka.failureDetector.threshold` if you need to.
 Only positive use case for using failure detector can be, a sensistive failure detector can help evict rogue executors really quick.
 However this is usually not the case as gc pauses and network lags are expected in a real spark cluster.
 Apart from that enabling this leads to a lot of exchanges of heart beats between nodes leading to flooding the network with those.
   </td>
 </tr>
 <tr>